R0gueware/.github/profile/README.md

 <hr>

-Rogue exists for 3 reasons:
+Rogue exists for 3 goals:

 1. To dismantle shit software[^1].
 2. To decentralise power.
 3. Follow the Silent Revolution.

-when those reasons are not observable anymore, Rogue will be disconfigured.
+when those goals are met, Rogue will be disconfigured.

 [^1]: All software that makes you (3).